ljtechdotca/ljtech/README.md

 # ljtech Boilerplate

-Start your own website with this simple boilerplate.
+Start your own website with this TypeScript boilerplate.

 ## Authors